jamii/imp/diary.md

 This is only slightly slower than the macro version.

-Belatedly, I realise that now the state is kept outside the function I could just have avoided the closures all together:
+Belatedly, I realise that now that the state is kept outside the function I could just have avoided the closures all together:

 ``` julia
 function start_intersect(cols, los, ats, his, ixes)